goauthentik/authentik/website/docs/terminology.md

 ### Provider

-A Provider is a way for other applications to authenticate against passbook.
+A Provider is a way for other applications to authenticate against authentik.
 Common Providers are OpenID Connect (OIDC) and SAML.

 ### Source

-Sources are locations from which users can be added to passbook.
+Sources are locations from which users can be added to authentik.
 For example, an LDAP Connection to import Users from Active Directory, or an OAuth2 Connection to allow Social Logins.

 ### Application